harshitabha/MLH-Website-Recreation/README.md

 # MLH Website Recreation

-This is a website recreate solely for the basics of the MLH GHW:Share challenge
+This is a website recreate solely for the purposes of the MLH GHW:Share